 Whereas Posts can use different post formats, Pages can use different page templates to display content using various layouts and for different styles or purposes.

 Depending on the theme you have installed on your site, you can choose a different page template for things like:

 - Membership Pages

-For example, here are just some of the various kinds of sales page templates used in a popular WordPress theme for marketers called OptimizePress …
+For example, here are some of the different types of sales page templates made available for a popular WordPress theme for marketers called OptimizePress.